kora-projects/kora-docs/mkdocs/blog/en/kora-compile-time-and-development-speed.md

 ---

-## Gradle Changes the Economics of Compile-Time Generation
+## Gradle Changes the Economics of Compile-Time Generation { #gradle-changes-the-economics }

 Modern Gradle is explicitly designed to avoid repeating work when its inputs have not changed.
 That makes build-system behavior central to any discussion about annotation processors.